hensm/fx_cast/IMPLEMENTATION.md

-# SOMEWHAT OUTDATED (again)!

 # Extension Lifetime

-A bridge application instance (`statusBridge`) is created to keep track of receivers’ statuses.
-This is expected to exist throughout the lifetime of the extension and will automatically reconnect if unexpectedly disconnected.
+A bridge application instance is created via the StatusManager (`background/StatusManager.ts`) to keep track of receivers’ statuses.
+The StatusManager emits events `serviceUp`, `serviceDown` and `statusUpdate` containing relevant data.

+This is expected to exist throughout the lifetime of the extension and will automatically reconnect with a 10-second interval if unexpectedly disconnected.

 The `shim/content.ts` content script is registered for all pages.
 It creates an empty `window.chrome` object in the page context since some sites may expect it to exist.
 It also intercepts any `src` attribute changes on `<script>` elements where the cast API may be loaded directly from a `chrome-extension://` URL, then sets them to the regular cast API script URL.